LukasDCode/Adversarial_OOD/README.md

 The attack has 18 cycles for 2 restarts and 5 iterations $[18 = (2+1) * (5+1)]$.

 ![Training pipeline for an detector displaying the usage of clean and perturbed image samples.](figures/graphics/detector_training_pipeline.png)
+*Visualization of the training pipeline for a detector including the PGD attack.*

 ### Test the OOD Detector